Easy family devotions? It’s not a myth. Here’s what you need to know.

 Seriously, even though you think they aren’t listening, your heart hurts from the teenage eye-roll, and you’ve lost your cool more times than you want to admit, the effort you make in having a family devotion will not return void.

 They’ll remember these moments and they will cherish them.
-Even better, it will likely spur them on to creating the same priorities in their own family someday.
+Even better, it will likely spur them on to create the same priorities in their own family someday.
 Don’t give up, my friend!
 It’s worth the struggle.

 4 Tips to Help You Have Easy Family Devotions